Back to School Indoor Air Quality

 Indoor Air Quality Standards for Schools

-• Provide quality HVAC.
-Properly functioning HVAC systems can improve ventilation, control odors and reduce pollutants that affect IAQ.
+• Provide quality HVAC: Properly functioning HVAC systems can improve ventilation, control odors and reduce pollutants that affect IAQ.
 EPA guidelines suggest that schools provide a minimum outdoor air ventilation consistent with the American Society of Heating, Refrigerating and Air-Conditioning Engineers (ASHRAE) standards.

-• Make smart materials selections.
-One of the most effective ways to improve IAQ is choosing materials and products that have less impact on human health and the environment than equivalent, competing products.
+• Make smart materials selections: One of the most effective ways to improve IAQ is choosing materials and products that have less impact on human health and the environment than equivalent, competing products.
 Products that reduce the amount of toxins disposed of or consumed are ideal.

-• Eliminate individual sources of pollution.
-Implementing proper chemical use, storage and disposal can greatly reduce chemical exposures and accidents.
+• Eliminate individual sources of pollution: Implementing proper chemical use, storage and disposal can greatly reduce chemical exposures and accidents.
 Identifying potential chemical pollutants such as radon is critical.

 Who Makes Guidelines for Indoor Air Quality in Schools?

-The EPA creates comprehensive guidelines for maintaining IAQ in schools, and federal agencies such as the Centers for Disease Control and Prevention (CDC) provide guidance as well.
-However, federal agencies have no way of enforcing these guidelines on a state-by-state basis.
 Unfortunately, without a statewide school IAQ policy and an effective program by which to implement policy, IAQ will vary from school to school, widening environmental inequalities.
 If a school’s indoor air pollution is making your child sick, you will need to appeal to the school using state health laws, citing minimum school facility and inspection requirements.

 4 Ways to Improve Indoor Air Quality in Schools